2023 Guide to Enforce Australian Judgments in China

 Can I sue Chinese companies in Australia and then enforce an Australian court judgment in China?

-Most likely, you don’t want to have to go so far away as to sue a Chinese company.
-You may just want to take your case to the court on your doorstep because you are more familiar with your home state.
+You probably don’t want to travel so far away as to file a lawsuit in China.
+You may just want to take your case to the court on your doorstep because you are more familiar with your home country.

-However, you are also aware that most, if not all, assets of the Chinese company are located in China.
-As a result, even if you have won the lawsuit at home, you still need to have your judgment enforced in China.
+However, you are also aware that most, if not all, of the Chinese debtor’s assets are located in China.
+As a result, even if you win the case in your home country, you will still need to have your judgment enforced in China.

-Under Chinese law, you cannot enforce a judgment in China on your own initiative or through another agency.
-You will need to appoint a Chinese lawyer to assist you in applying to the Chinese courts for recognition of your judgment, and then for the Chinese courts to enforce your judgment.
+Under Chinese law, you cannot enforce a judgment in China on your own or through another agency.
+You will need to apply to the Chinese courts for recognition and enforcement of your judgment.

 This concerns the recognition and enforcement of foreign judgments in China.

-China has adopted a more friendly attitude towards the enforcement of foreign judgments in China since 2015.
-A series of judicial policies like two BRI-related judicial documents, and judicial outreaches like the Nanning Statement, have shown that Chinese courts are more open and more willing to recognize and enforce foreign judgments than ever.
+Since 2015, China has adopted a more friendly attitude towards the recognition and enforcement of foreign judgments.
+A number of judicial policies, such as two BRI-related judicial documents, and judicial outreach, such as the Nanning Statement, have shown that Chinese courts are more open and willing to recognize and enforce foreign judgments than ever before.

-On this basis, China’s Supreme People’s Court (SPC) started applying new rules in 2022, which ensure transparent and fair practices and procedures, thus enhancing predictability for creditors.
+Even more promising, China’s Supreme People’s Court (SPC) began applying new rules in 2022, and China’s top legislature passed the Fifth Amendment to the PRC Civil Procedure Law in 2023, all of which aim to ensure transparent and fair procedures and practices, thereby improving predictability for all judgment creditors.

 1. Can Australian judgments be recognized and enforced in China?